RH1945/sport-stats/README.md

 - A white gap might show between map and card when resizing the window.
 - Map scaling occasionally clips logos when zooming on smaller devices.
+- Calendar is showing games that have already happened.
+- Calendar text inside the box displaying in blue on deployed site

 ---